alphagov/government-service-design-manual/service-manual/design-and-content/print-forms.md

 * explaining most terms and differences inline

 ## If you have to choose between hiring a writer and a designer, choose a writer
-[Templates like the one below]() (based on the Lasting Power of Attorney application) created by teams across government will help you make easy-to-complete forms, but lots of the 'heavy-lifting' will be in making specilist terms and langauge accessible to the majority of users.
+[Templates]() (based on the Lasting Power of Attorney application) created by teams across government will help you make easy-to-complete forms, but lots of the 'heavy-lifting' will be in making specilist terms and langauge accessible to the majority of users.

 Where specilist terms are unavoidable, or neccessary, you will need people who understand [how users read](/service-manual/design-and-content/how-users-read.html) and how best to [write for government services](/service-manual/writing-government-services.html) when working on the design.